thehivegroup-ai/developer-agent/api-gateway/tests/README.md

 # API Gateway Tests

-Comprehensive test suite for the API Gateway endpoints.
+Comprehensive test suite for the API Gateway REST and WebSocket endpoints.

 ## Prerequisites